Doctor of Physical Therapy

 Courses taken Pass/No Pass will not be accepted.
 An exception will be granted for classes taken as Pass/No Pass due to the COVID-19 pandemic.
 If a student graduated from an institution that only provided Pass/No Pass for their entire undergraduate or graduate experience, the student should contact the Doctor of Physical Therapy Program directly to discuss.

 Up to two prerequisites may be met by AP credit, provided the AP exam score was at least a 4.
-Applicants will be required to upload their AP score report in PTCAS if wanting to use AP credit to meet any prerequisites, and answer any additional questions asked as part of the PTCAS application.
+Applicants will be required to upload their AP score report in PTCAS if they want to use AP credit to meet any prerequisites, and answer any additional questions asked as part of the PTCAS application.

 If an applicant has completed less than 50% of their prerequisites, they should indicate such as part of the program specific PTCAS application and answer any additional questions asked.